tddschn/questdb-rest/README.md

     exp                 Export data using /exp (returns CSV to stdout or file). chk                 Check if a table exists using /chk (returns JSON).
-Exit code 0 if exists, 3 if not. schema              Fetch CREATE TABLE statement(s) for one or more tables. gen-config          Generate a default config file at ~/.questdb-rest/config.json
+Exit code 0 if exists, 3 if not. schema              Fetch CREATE TABLE statement(s) for one or more tables. rename              Rename a table using RENAME TABLE.
+Backs up target name by default if it exists. create-or-replace-table-from-query (cor)
+                        Atomically replace a table with the result of a query, with optional backup. drop (drop-table)   Drop one or more tables using DROP TABLE. dedupe              Enable, disable, or check data deduplication settings for a WAL table. gen-config          Generate a default config file at ~/.questdb-rest/config.json

 options:
   -h, --help            Show this help message and exit.
   -H HOST, --host HOST  QuestDB server host.